darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : Apply a safety margin when using pickers to select the white and black relative exposure.

 auto tune levels
-: Select the picker icon to set both the white and black relative exposures (same as clicking both pickers above).
+: Select the auto tune picker icon to set both the white and black relative exposures at the same time (same as clicking both pickers above).
 : The _read exposure_ (camera icon) button does not analyze the contents of the image, like the pickers do.
-Instead, it estimates the black and white relative exposure based on the settings of the _exposure_ module.
-In case there are several instances of _exposure_, the button will read the settings from the first enabled, unmasked instance.
+Instead, it estimates the black and white relative exposures based on the settings in the [_exposure_](./exposure.md) module.
+If there are several instances of _exposure_, the button will read the settings from the first enabled, unmasked instance.
 If all instances are masked, the first instance will be used.
-Using the button only makes sense if the input to _AgX_ is actually influenced by the exposure module; that is, if the exposure module comes earlier in pipeline order (which is normally the case).
-This allows you to take into account any in-camera exposure compensation, in-camera highlight preservation (if supported by darktable) and manual adjustments.
+: Using the button only makes sense if the input to _AgX_ is actually influenced by the exposure module -- that is, if the _exposure_ module comes before _AgX_ in the pipeline (which is normally the case).
+This allows you to take into account any in-camera exposure compensation, in-camera highlight preservation (if supported by darktable), and manual adjustments.
 The mechanism is similar to that used by _filmic rgb_, but is not applied automatically.

-The selected exposure range will be used as the input range of a logarithmic tone mapping operation, which then provides data that is further processed by the curve.

 ### basic curve parameters